usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.2 PKI Certificate {#s-5-2}

-All certificates issued to support PIV private keys (PIV Authentication, Card Authentication, digital signature, or key management certificates) SHALL be issued in accordance with the *X.509 Certificate
+All certificates issued to support PIV private keys (PIV authentication, card authentication, digital signature, or key management certificates) SHALL be issued in accordance with the *X.509 Certificate
 Policy for the U.S. Federal PKI Common Policy Framework* [[COMMON]](../_Appendix/references.md#ref-COMMON).
 CAs and registration authorities MAY be operated by departments and agencies, or MAY be outsourced to PKI service providers.
 For a list of PKI service providers that have been approved to operate under